Our new Governing Board came into office on 25th April, 2022 when the Village Schools Partnership formed into a federation of schools.

 Dave Watson SEND and Community

-I recently retired after more than twenty years as a Child Care Social Worker with Devon County Council and previous involvement in Community Work.
+In 2018 I retired after more than twenty years as a Child Care Social Worker with Devon County Council and had previous involvement in Community Work.
 I was born in Buckland Brewer and attended Buckland Brewer School, as have my four children and grandson.
 I am involved in community activities in Buckland Brewer on the Parish Council and other groups.
 I am the school representative to the Buckland Brewer Hall.
 I am also involved in the Methodist Church in the village and wider area, but also with both Churches in Buckland Brewer.
 I am particularly interested in helping to build up links between both schools and the wider community.

 Loyce Peter Staff Governor